Getting to Know Supplements: Natural Science Multi-Vitamin

 • Pets with underlying chronic health conditions

-• Animals under physiological stress, including nursing or pregnant mothers
+• Animals under physiological stress, including nursing or pregnant animals

-Natural Science Multi-Vitamin was formulated specifically for small mammals to contain proper proportions of stable and high-quality vitamins in a palatable and nutritionally appropriate format.
+Natural Science Multi-Vitamin was formulated specifically to contain proper proportions of stable and high-quality vitamins in a palatable and nutritionally appropriate format.

-Multi-Vitamin includes a full spectrum of vitamins to supplement any diet and boost intake of vitamins that may be deficient or those that may be beneficial in higher doses.
+Our Multi-Vitamin includes a full spectrum of vitamins to supplement any diet and boost the intake of vitamins that 1) a pet may be deficient in, or 2) that may be beneficial in higher doses.

 VitaminKey Functions